Follow Harriet on Twitter

 It strikes me that both the act of reading a poem and the act of marriage are in essence a decision to take certain words seriously – and both require a degree of faith.

-Tags: Adam O'Riordan, Donald Hall, Epithalamia, Guardian, Jacob Polley, Jean Spracklund, Louise Gluck, Michael Longley, Nick Laird, Roddy Lumsden, Sappho, Seamus Heaney, Sir Thomas Wyatt, Wedding
+Tags: Adam O'Riordan, Donald Hall, Epithalamia, Jacob Polley, Jean Spracklund, Louise Gluck, Michael Longley, Nick Laird, Roddy Lumsden, Sappho, Seamus Heaney, Sir Thomas Wyatt, The Guardian, Wedding

 Posted in Poetry News on Saturday, November 20th, 2010 by Harriet Staff.